lessless/lessless.github.io/README.md

 Let's take `getbans` call for example.
 The nested version of its response would be a 2-level deep list:

 - `bans` - List of banned nodes:
   - `ip` - unsigned int; Banned IP address, in Int format.
   - `seconds` - unsigned int; Local Unix time that IP is banned until.
 - `status` - string; General RPC error code.
 "OK" means everything looks good.

-Instead, a `bans` list item description will be given right after after the root object description
+Instead, an `ip` list item description will be given right after after the root object description

 Parameter | Type | Description
 --------- | ------- | -----------